THE EBELL CLUB OF ANAHEIM

 "Happy Reflections of Yesteryear"

-Formed in 1907 to expand the cultural life of Anaheim women and established on November 23, 1907 as "The Ebell Society of Anaheim," the organization was named for Ebell Club of Oakland founded in 1876 by Dr. Adrian Ebell.
+Formed in 1907 to expand the cultural life of Anaheim women and established on November 23, 1907, as "The Ebell Society of Anaheim," the organization was named for the Ebell Club of Oakland founded in 1876 by Dr. Adrian Ebell.
 Dr. Ebell planned an International Academy with chapters throughout the world.
 He was in the arts.
 Anaheim's club focused first on advancement of women in intellectual culture and individual pursuits, meeting each Saturday for "general instruction and social purposes."
-Blue and white yearbooks introduced sections formed, Travel, Civics and Geman Conversation to recognize Anaheim's German heritage.
+Blue and white yearbooks introduced Sections formed: Travel, Civics and German Conversation to recognize Anaheim's German heritage.

-Ebell Club of Anaheim has evolved from a narrowly focused cultural entity, to a non-profit organization that keeps its finger firmly planted on the cultural pulse of the city, while opening its hand and heart to encompass the needs and desires of those who need a boost along the way.
-Ebell, incorporated in 1922, is affiliated with the National Federation of Women's Clubs, Orange District.
+The Ebell Club of Anaheim has evolved from a narrowly focused cultural entity, to a non-profit organization that keeps its finger firmly planted on the cultural pulse of the city, while opening its hands and heart to encompass the needs and desires of those who need a boost along the way.
+Ebell, incorporated in 1922, is affiliated with the General Federation of Women's Clubs and California Federation of Women's Clubs, Orange District.
 Anaheim Ebell's diverse membership has nutured Anaheim's heritage from grapes to oranges to aircraft and computer technology, advancing its cultural and intellectual growth and helping substantially to provide a base for a proud and promising future for the city of Anaheim.

-Ebell Club of Anaheim meets at 11 a.m. the first Monday of each month, September - June at the Ebell Clubhouse at 226 N. Helena St., Anaheim, CA 92805.
+The Ebell Club of Anaheim meets at 11:00 a.m. the first Monday of each month, September - June, at the Ebell Clubhouse at 226 N. Helena St., Anaheim, CA 92805.
 Membership is open.
-For information call 535-9117.